Connecticut Parentage Act: Frequently Asked Questions

 How does the CPA address surrogacy?

 Connecticut law already authorized courts to recognize intended parents who have children through a gestational surrogacy arrangement as the child’s legal parents.
 The CPA provides much more comprehensive regulation of surrogacy, including guidance about how to establish parentage through surrogacy agreements.
 The CPA includes both gestational surrogacy, in which the person acting as the surrogate is not genetically connected to the child, and genetic surrogacy, in which the person acting as the surrogate is genetically connected to the child.
 Before starting any medical procedures to conceive a child through a surrogacy process, you must have a written and signed agreement.
-This agreement is between you, any other intended parents, the person acting as the surrogate, and the spouses of any of those parties (if applicable).
+This agreement is between you, any other intended parents, the person acting as the surrogate, and that person’s spouse (if applicable).
 This agreement will establish that you are the parent(s) of the child and that the surrogate and their spouse (if applicable) do not have parental rights or duties.
 If you are entering a genetic surrogacy agreement, you must also have the agreement validated by a probate court before any medical procedure takes place.

 To enter into a surrogacy agreement, all of the following must be true: